Calabi Yau algebras and weighted quiver polyhedra: Category algebras and cancellation algebras

 \subsection{Motivation and definition}

 From any toric algebra $A \subset \Mat_n(T)$ we can construct a category $\cC_A$.
-The objects of this category are the elementary idempotents $e_i \subset A$ and the morphisms between $e_i$ and $e_j$ are the monomials of $T$ occur on the $i,j$th entries of elements in $A$.
+The objects of this category are the elementary idempotents $e_i \subset A$ and the morphisms from $e_i$ to $e_j$ are the monomials of $T$ which occur on the $(i,j)$-th entries of elements in $A$.
 In other words:

 We can reconstruct $A$ as the \emph{category algebra} of $\cC_A$.
-This algebra is the vector space with as basis the set of all morphisms of $\cC_A$ and as multiplication the composition of morphisms if possible and zero otherwise.
+As a vector space, the basis of this algebra is given by the set of all morphisms of $\cC_A$.
+The multiplication is defined by the composition of morphisms if possible and zero otherwise.

 The category $\cC_A$ has a special property: it is a cancellation category. \begin{definition} A category $\cC$ is called a cancellation category if every morphism is epic and monic:

 The category algebra of a cancellation category is called a cancellation algebra. \end{definition} \begin{remark} We will assume implicitly that a cancellation category only has a finite number of objects, and can be generated by a finite number of arrows.
 This is to make sure that the cancellation algebras we will consider are finitely generated as algebras.
 Later we will also investigate cancellation categories with a countable number of objects.
 In this case the category algebra will not be unital. \end{remark} \begin{remark} A category algebra can equivalently be defined as a path algebra of a quiver with relations $\C Q/{\cI}$ where $\cI$ is generated by elements of the form $p-q$ with $p,q$ paths.
 Therefore it makes sense to use the notation $h(p)$ and $t(p)$ for morphisms in the category.
 In general it is not easy to check from a set of relations of the required form whether the corresponding category algebra is a cancellation algebra or not.